-Hi!
 My name is Kim Hoffmann.
-As the 1st Grade teacher at OMPH School, I am excited to be a part of your child’s development and education.
-I grew up in Montgomery County and worked in the Preschool classrooms at Holy Redeemer Child Care Center during college.
-After graduating from Holy Family College, I worked as a substitute teacher and then a classroom teacher in Philadelphia for five years.
-I received my Masters of Education degree from Gwynedd Mercy College and am a certified Reading Specialist.
-I moved to Lancaster County in 2005 and took some time off from teaching to be a stay-at-home mom.
-I have been an active member of OMPH Parish since we moved here.
-I worked at OMPH for three years as a playground supervisor, substitute teacher, and First Grade classroom aide before moving into the position of Preschool teacher, and now First Grade teacher.
-My two children also attend OMPH School!
+As the First Grade teacher at OMPH School, I am excited to be a part of your child’s development and education.
+After graduating from Holy Family College in Philadelphia, I taught in the School District of Philadelphia for 7 years.
+I taught Middle School, Second Grade, and my last three years I looped with my students from Second Grade to Third Grade to Fourth Grade, as their teacher for 3 years.
+I received my Masters of Education Degree from Gwynedd Mercy College, and I am a Certified Reading Specialist.
+My husband and I moved to Lancaster County in 2004, and I took some time off from teaching to be a stay-at-home mom.
+We have been active members of OMPH Parish since we moved here.
+I worked at OMPH for three years as a playground supervisor, substitute teacher, First Grade classroom aide, and PreSchool Teacher for 4 Years, before moving into the position of First Grade teacher in the 2019 - 2020 school year.
+My two children graduated from OMPH School, and now they are both students at Lancaster Catholic High School!

 2nd Grade is a very special year spiritually!
 We prepare for the sacraments of Reconciliation and Holy Communion.
 We also perform a deeply moving Passion Play for the whole school during the Lenten Season.
 Academically, we transition from the concept of "learning to read" to the idea of "reading to learn."
 In mathematics we spend time in all the strands: Numbers and Operations, Measurement, Data Analysis and Probability, Geometry, and Algebraic Concepts.